jynik/ready-set-yocto/ready-set-yocto.md

 to search through (e.g. via "Ctrl-F") any time you encounter a term or variable name that you are unfamiliar with.

-* [Yocto Quick Start Guide]
+* [Yocto Project Quick Build]
 * [Bitbake User Manual]
 * [Yocto Mega-Manual]

 ## Shameless Plug ##

 The follow white paper, written by yours truly, may also be of interest to you once you start to get your bearings.
-I hope to update this for a Yocto LTS release in the future, so feedback on that is always welcome.
+It's now super outdated (which I hope to address eventually), but some of the higher-level ideas and intentions st

 [Improving Your Embedded Linux Security Posture with Yocto]